Robust estimation of the Quantum Fisher Information on a quantum processor

-Additionally, we provide more details on our work in the Appendices, organised as follows.
-In App.~\ref{SM:Fnappendix} we give the expression of the QFI and of its lower bounds in terms of polynomials of $\rho$ as in Eq.~\eqref{eq:qfi}.
-In App.~\ref{SM:robust} we provide the analytical details of our post-processing protocol and an experimental analysis of the noise mitigation parameters we employ.
+The manuscript starts with a discussion that puts our results within the framework of previous literature about QFI estimations (Sec.~\ref{sec:previouswork}).
+Our approach is discussed in Sec.~\ref{sec:robust}, where we elaborate on the robust randomized measurement protocol that we implement.
+There, we also discuss the methods introduced above to post-process efficiently the collected experimental RM data~\cite{Rath2023OE,vermersch2023enhanced}.
+Finally, in Sec.~\ref{sec:experiment}, we discuss the experimental results where our protocol is applied to measure the converging lower bounds of the QFI for quantum states with up to 13 qubits, prepared on the IBM superconducting device `ibm\_prague'~\cite{IBMQ_ref}.
+In particular, we consider two prototypical examples of states: (i) the Greenberger–Horne–Zeilinger (GHZ) state and (ii) the ground state of the transverse field Ising model (TFIM) at the critical point~\cite{QAOAreview}.
+Additionally, we provide more details on our work in the Appendices, organized as follows.
+In App.~\ref{SM:Fnappendix} and~\ref{sec:depoQFI} we provide the analytical expressions of the lower bounds of the QFI, and analyze their behavior in the presence of global depolarizing errors.
+In App.~\ref{SM:robust} we give more analytical details of our post-processing protocol and an experimental analysis of the noise mitigation parameters we employ.
 In App.~\ref{SM:experimental_checks} we investigate the noise in the platform.
-In App.~\ref{SM:locality} we introduce an estimator to verify the locality of the noise and estimate it for the our experimental setup.
-In App.~\ref{moreexpresults} we provide more results for both the experiments discussed in the main text.
-Finally, in App.~\ref{SM:numerics} we perform numerical investigation on the statistical error of our estimator for justifying the choice of the parameters used in our experiment.
+In App.~\ref{SM:locality} we introduce an estimator to verify the locality of the noise and measure it for our experimental setup.
+In App.~\ref{moreexpresults} we provide more results for both experiments discussed in the main text.
+In App.~\ref{SM:numerics}, we perform a numerical investigation on the statistical error of our estimators to justify the choice of the parameters used in the experiment.